 Want another game like Barotrauma where you command a spaceship with friends?
 Allow us to put PULSAR: Lost Colony on your radar.

-This co-op space adventure title sees you teaming with up to five players to operate a starship as it travels across a randomized galaxy and falls into chaos.
+This cooperative space adventure title sees you teaming with up to five players to operate a starship as it travels across a randomized galaxy and descends into chaos.

 Taking on the role of Captain, Pilot, Scientist, Weapons Specialist, or Engineer, your crew will have to coordinate and man different stations to keep things running smoothly.